yochaigal/cairn/example-session.md

  _Eventually, the party comes across an unusual flowering plant blocking their way.
 It sits in a solitary sunbeam, dripping a vile green ichor from open, violet pods. **Elin** asks the Warden if his PC knows the plant.
 The Warden says yes, **Esme** knows the plant, and that it probably is overgrown on account of the sunbeam drenching it in natural light._

- _**Boris** and **Elin** think on this, and then come up with a way to block the light coming from overhead.
+ _**Barry** and **Elin** think on this, and then come up with a way to block the light coming from overhead.
 They carefully execute this plan (avoiding the thorns, of course) and the pods close up.
 They move on in safety._

   _In the late afternoon the party makes a last push to break through the forest boundary.
 Spilling out of the treeline, they find themselves nearly stepping into a long ravine splitting the forest in two.
 Finally, they've arrived at the **God-Slip**, a seemingly endless ravine with no bridge crossing it.
 Judging by the sheer rock walls on either side, climbing down would be extremely dangerous.
 Unfortunately their quarry is most likely located just across, where the cliffs meet the edge of the world.
 They decide to make camp before moving out._